awsdocs/amazon-route53-docs/doc_source/eu.md

 **Restrictions**
 Open to the public, with one restriction:
-+ You must provide a valid postal address in one of the 27 member\-states of the European Union\.
-A local presence is required\.
++ You must provide a valid postal address from one of the 30 states of the European Economic Area \(EEA\) or if you’re a citizen of one of the 27 member\-states of the European Union \(EU\), you must specify your EU country of citizenship\.

 **Privacy protection**
 Not supported\.